 Lifetime Diamond Status is granted at the discretion of Hilton Honors Worldwide, LLC and may be ended, or amended with or without notice or compensation, at Hilton Honors’ sole discretion.

-Which Hotel Programs Offer Lifetime Status?
+Which Hotel Programs Offer Lifetime Elite Status?

 The following major hotel rewards programs offer lifetime status:

-- Hilton HHonors
+- Hilton Honors

 - World of Hyatt

-- Marriott Rewards
+- Marriott Bonvoy